diegomendez40/PhD_Thesis_Diego_Mendez-Romero/README.md

 Neural-Kalman Schemes -- a new AI scheme enhancing wireless communications!

-All my expanded research and code and how these novel Neural-Kalman Schemes can revolutionize abrupt change detection.
+These novel Neural-Kalman Schemes can revolutionize abrupt change detection.

 Not just in wireless communications, but also e.g. **in finance** (see Chapter 9 for financial applications!). *You can detect any new global trends earlier* -- close to immediately -- with these techniques and I intend to prove it.